Someone you love is struggling, and the kind, obvious thing to say is: just go to therapy. Maybe you’ve said it. Maybe someone has said it to you.

 Frequently asked questions.

-- It's an access-architecture problem, not a willpower problem.
-As of March 2026, 137 million Americans — about 40% of the country — live in a designated Mental Health Professional Shortage Area, and HRSA estimates more than 6,200 additional practitioners are needed just to lift those designations.
+It is an access-architecture problem.
+As of March 2026, 137 million Americans, about 40% of the country, live in a designated Mental Health Professional Shortage Area, and HRSA estimates more than 6,200 additional practitioners are needed just to lift those designations.
 Layer on clinicians who can't afford to take insurance, multi-week waitlists, and prior-authorization delays, and "just go to therapy" runs into a system that wasn't built to let most people through.

-- The National Council for Mental Wellbeing has reported an average wait of roughly six weeks for behavioral health services, and among psychologists who keep waitlists, the APA found average waits of three months or longer.
-Wait time isn't a scheduling annoyance — for someone in distress, weeks on a list is often where the attempt to get care quietly ends.
+The National Council for Mental Wellbeing has reported an average wait of roughly six weeks for behavioral health services, and among psychologists who keep waitlists, the APA found average waits of three months or longer.
+For someone in distress, weeks on a list is often where the attempt to get care quietly ends.